sebanalysis/sebbeck.com/_posts/2023-04-11-why-nuclear-power-flopped.md

 Now, nuclear is primarily helmed by individuals who have no experience in building, whose mission is to further entrench their exclusivity while the remaining 450 operating reactors worldwide gradually reach their end of life without meaningful replacements in sight.
 Nuclear has to entirely relearn by doing.
 Nuclear safety culture is strong, but safety is a farce without competence.

 In the world's history, no private nuclear reactor company has designed and built a reactor with private funding, let alone a privately designed new design.
-And none since the 60s has certainly.
+And none since the 60s has, certainly.
 Only the government programmes, very few have made profits.
-We have forgone opportunities for innovation, for decades due to mismanagement and monopolisation.
+We have forgone opportunities for innovation, for decades due to mismanagement and monopolization.

 The parallel to a rejuvenation of such a stagnant industry is the founding and success of SpaceX by Elon Musk.
 It takes a technical leader who will invest his time and energy in making real risk vs reward trade-offs.